Thrax989/SWGFlurry/Ubuntu 16.04+ Server Install Guide.md

 exit

-"If this fails to boot when using starting your server with ./core3, change 127.0.0.1 to localhost in MySQL workbench under "User and Privileges" tab on the left hand side"
+"If this fails to boot when using ./core3, change 127.0.0.1 to localhost in MySQL workbench under "User and Privileges" tab on the left hand side"

 ## Create a New Workspace Directory
 mkdir workspace

+ls

+cd workspace

 git clone http://review.swgemu.com/Core3